asdfMaciej/marker-gcloud/README.md

 ./setup.sh
 ```

 Manual actions might be needed to fully setup the machine.
-For example, the machine tends to drop my SSH connection in middle of the setup, and it can be necessary to run `dpkg --configure -a'` to fix system packages.
+For example, the machine tends to drop my SSH connection in middle of the setup, and it can be necessary to run `dpkg --configure -a` to fix system packages.
 I haven't fixed this due to time constraints.

 3. After setup, you can launch the web server: